tommyshark/EncDec/README.md

 # EncDec
 GUI for encrypting and decrypting text using different methods, such as Base, URL and in the future even more.

-A Python program for quick and easy text encryption and decryption using different methods.
+A Linux Python program for quick and easy text encryption and decryption using different methods.
 Not many methods have been added so far, but the project will evolve.

 In order to start it, enter:

 `python3 encdec.py`

+You can create a launcher in your Desktop with this command to quickly start it.